anishsharma251205-bit/Archlens-multi-agent-system-architecture-evaluator-/README.md

 - Performance
 - Cost

-It supports both **text-based architecture evaluation** and **diagram/image-based evaluation** using a dedicated LLaVA vision pipeline.
+It supports both **text-based architecture evaluation** and **diagram/image-based evaluation** using a dedicated vision pipeline (local LLaVA, or an OpenRouter vision model pool with fallback for cloud deployment).

 The goal is to turn an architecture description or diagram into a structured engineering review with scores, issues, recommendations, and an overall architecture score.